Awareness for disparities in Black maternal health

 Promoting inclusive priorities

-Dr. Saul and her team remain focused on promoting the inclusive priorities at The Mother Baby Center.
-She wants every patient and their family to feel welcome, feel recognized for their uniqueness and know they are receiving expert care.
+The team at The Mother Baby Center continue to remain focused on promoting the inclusive priorities.
+We want every patient and their family to feel welcome, feel recognized for their uniqueness and know they are receiving expert care.

 “No woman should go into a pregnancy, and certainly not go into a delivery room, fearing death,” said Dr. Saul.
 “That is not something we should still be talking about.
 And we are.
 We’re still talking about it in the African American community.
 We’re still talking about it in the United States at large.
 And this is something that can be changed.
-In health care, we have one hundred percent of the obligation and responsibility to do what we need to do to change this.
-It is way past time.
-And I’m excited that I’m in a position where I can help influence some of that change.”
+In health care, we have 100% of the obligation and responsibility to do what we need to do to change this.
+It is way past time.”

 Listen to the podcast episode